xwp/wp-dev-lib/contributing.md

 - We support multiple installation methods -- npm, Composer and Git submodules.
 All changes should take that into account.

-- Most of the functionality relies [on Bash scripts](https://github.com/xwp/wp-dev-lib/tree/master/scripts) which can not run on Windows machines.
+- Most of the functionality relies [on Bash scripts](https://github.com/xwp/wp-dev-lib/tree/master/scripts) which cannot run on Windows machines.
 For all new functionality we should try to use PHP or JS scripts that are supported on all operating systems.

 ## Report Issues and Suggestions